Call 101 or, in an emergency, 999.

 Individuals are protected from action by their employer (e.g. victimisation or dismissal) in respect of disclosures falling within categories set out in section 43B of the Employment Rights Act 1996.
 They can be reassured of total confidentiality or anonymity if they do not wish to provide their details, however if a response is required, then contact details should be included.

 These statutory provisions are reflected in the policies and guidance that apply to staff of the Constabulary and the PCC and which set out the mechanisms available for confidential reporting and actions to be taken.
-This information can be accessed by Constabulary and OPCCN staff on the intranet, or advice can be sought from the Professional Standards Department.
+This information can be accessed by Constabulary and OPCCN staff on the Norfolk Police website and intranet, or advice can be sought from the Professional Standards Department.